We are Howard and Sally Ogilvie.

 The ice cream bean trees rapidly grew so tall and wide they blocked too much sun and, depleted the trade winds so much that, during a particularly wet period, while the trees were trying to set pods, they fell prey to "black pod", a fungus-like infestation that destroyed an entire winter's crop, killed several trees and left many others weakened.
 We responded to that by pruning back all the diseased branches & pods, removing much of the leaf litter and, ultimately, cutting down all the ice cream bean trees.
 Recovery has been slow and the black pod remains a threat, but the trees are much healthier now.

-We arranged to receive green waste from a condo complex on the island as mulch and, over the years, have unloaded hundreds of truck loads of green waste into the field and other areas on the farm.
+We arranged to receive green waste from a condo complex on the island as mulch, and, over the years, unloaded hundreds of truck loads of green waste into the field and other areas on the farm.
 This was a very effective weed suppressant, but also very labor intensive.
 Fortunately, around this time we encountered perennial peanut, a cousin of the better-known edible peanut plant.
 It was being used elsewhere in Hawaii as a (beautiful) nitrogen-fixing ground cover.

 We decided to give perennial peanut a try.
 Each tree received a "starter" peanut plant.
 It has turned out to be a valuable, and astonishingly beautiful addition, becoming a beautiful, thick, green carpet with bright yellow blossoms under the cacao trees.
 Perhaps coincidentally, perhaps not, as the perennial peanut filled in, the rose beetles and the damage they cause nearly disappeared.
-This "twofer" (weed suppression and insect control) has been so successful that, as we've expanded our original orchard to additional "sections", we've co-planted perennial peanut with our newer seedlings.
+This "three-fer" (weed suppression, soil enhancement, and insect control) has been so successful that, as we've expanded our original orchard to additional "sections", we've co-planted perennial peanut with our newer seedlings.